-Updated November 5, 2007.
-Here are practical advice and dollar-saving tips for digital camera photography (including scanners), whether you are just getting started or want to improve the quality of your results.
+Updated January 2, 2016.
+Here find practical advice and dollar-saving tips for digital camera photography, whether you are just getting started or want to improve the quality of your results.

-This file will be updated if there are truly significant changes to hardware or software.
+This file is updated if there are truly significant changes to hardware or software.
 Significant means exactly that, not mere additions of dozens of new "features" that no one needs or uses -- but only help a vendor's ad Campaign.
-Hence "We have 47 more menu items than Brand X." Phooey, a printed manual that is easy to read beats a million features you cannot find or understand or need.
+Hence "We have 47 more menu items than Brand X." Phooey, a good help manual that is easy to read beats a million features you cannot find or understand or need.

 If you got to this file directly from my metalworking home page, return there by using your browser's back button.

-BUT if you came to this file as the result of a Web search engine, see more than 70 additional files on my home page Machining and Metalworking at Home: http://www.janellestudio.com/metal/
+BUT if you came to this file as the result of a Web search engine, see more than 70 additional files (many useful to anyone, not just metalworkers) on my home page Machining and Metalworking at Home: http://www.janellestudio.com/metal/index.html

 ACME DIGITAL PHOTOGRAPHY PRIMER